Locals recommend 5 must-see places when visiting Japan.

 31/07/2024

-From the tranquil slopes of Moiwa, Hokkaido to the historic Kagurazaka district in Tokyo, there are plenty of travel destinations worth experiencing.
-Explore Japan through these special places recommended by locals to better understand this beautiful country.
+From the tranquil slopes of Moiwa, Hokkaido, to the historic Kagurazaka district in Tokyo, Japan offers many worthwhile travel experiences.
+Explore Japan through these unique locations recommended by locals to gain a deeper understanding of this beautiful country.

 Mount Moiwa, Hokkaido Prefecture

 Mount Moiwa is one of several small, forested mountains southwest of downtown Sapporo, Hokkaido, Japan.
-The mountain is a popular sightseeing spot known for its spectacular views of the city from its summit.
+The mountain is a popular tourist attraction known for its spectacular panoramic views of the entire city from its summit.

 Related articles